kmio42/binaryclock/doc/Interfaces.md

 * Note: The first key becomes the serial command, all following values (also for other keys) are concatenated by space

+### Firmware update
+Firmware update can be done by UART-Adapter or over the air.
+For latter, the firmware provides an upload interface by URL `binaryclock.local/firmware`
+Default user and password is "admin".
+*Note: URL is only activated after special command from microcontroller.
+For default firmware this is the case in last step of [configuration mode](UserInterface.md)